-Haiti is actually pretty expensive, much more than Dominican Republic.
+Haiti is actually quite expensive, much more than Dominican Republic.

-Accommodation isn’t great in Haiti and expect to pay a minimum of 50 to 70 USD for a basic room.
+Accommodation isn’t great in Haiti and you can expect to pay a minimum of 50 to 70 USD for a basic room.

-Rooms are basic but those hotels are relatively decent, meaning that they have services, speak English and are used to deal with foreigners.
+Rooms are basic but the hotels are relatively decent, meaning that they provide services, speak English and are used to dealing with foreigners.

 I heard that some travelers were staying in hotels cheaper than that, where local Haitians stay, but expect their facilities to be beyond basic.